EU Market Abuse Regulation increases the attraction of The International Stock Exchange for listing high yield bonds

 The typical procedure for listing high yield bonds on TISE is set out below:

-- Review of Offering Memorandum and listing criteria: The Offering Memorandum (or in the case of a migration the wrapper document which will wrap around the original Offering Memorandum) prepared by the issuer's UK counsel will form the listing document for the listing application.
+The Offering Memorandum (or in the case of a migration the wrapper document which will wrap around the original Offering Memorandum) prepared by the issuer's UK/US counsel will form the listing document for the listing application.
 We will provide comments on the Offering Memorandum to ensure compliance with the disclosure requirements of the listing rules.
 The listing criteria include: (a) that the securities must be freely transferrable; (b) that the issuer is able to provide three years of audited accounts (unless derogations are available, such as in the case of issuers which are newly incorporated); and (c) that the securities will not be held by retail investors (high yield bonds usually have a high denomination, so this should not be a problem).

-- Comments from TISE: while TISE has not committed to specific turnaround times for listings of high yield bonds, they have indicated a willingness to endeavour to meet timing expectations notified to them.
-Applications can normally be completed in three to five weeks.
+We would expect to receive any comments from TISE within three business days from the date of submission of the initial application.
+Applications can normally be completed in two to four weeks (shorter if required).
 We will liaise with the issuer, their advisers and TISE to address any comments TISE may have.
 We will then provide TISE with any information and confirmations they require and update the listing documents in line with their comments.

-- Listing: once the bonds have been listed, TISE will issue a grant of listing letter and the high yield bonds will be admitted to the Official List.
-Providing the final application is submitted prior to 12pm (noon), the listing may take effect on the same day.
-If the final application is submitted after 12pm (noon) the listing may take effect on the next working day.
+Once the bonds have been listed, TISE will issue a grant of listing letter and the high yield bonds will be admitted to the Official List.
+Providing the final application is submitted prior to 12pm (noon), the listing may take effect on the same day at 18.00 (GMT) otherwise the listing will take effect on the next working day.

-This summary reflects the current position under the listing rules and TISEA's working practices.
-These may change from time to time at the discretion of TISEA.
+This summary reflects the current position under the listing rules and TISE's working practices.
+These may change from time to time at the discretion of TISE.

-BCIL is a Category 1, 2 and 3 listing member of TISEA enabling it to act as a sponsor on all categories of listings.
-BCIL has a dedicated debt listing team and has experience of acting as sponsor and/or adviser to a significant number of specialist debt securities including high yield.
+BCIL is a Category 1, 2 and 3 listing member of TISE enabling it to act as a sponsor or listing agent on all categories of listings.
+BCIL has a dedicated debt listing team and has experience of acting as listing agent and/or adviser to a significant number of specialist debt securities including high yield.